The QIAGEN GeneRead Panel Analysis workflow can be found in the toolbox under "Targeted Amplicon Sequencing":

 If you would like to analyze more than one sample you can choose to run the analysis in batch mode.
 This is done by ticking "Batch" in the lower left side of the wizard and selecting the folder(s) that holds the data you wish to analyze.
 If you have your sequencing data in separate folders, you should choose to run the analysis in batch mode.
 You can learn more about batch analysis in the CLC Workbench user manual (see http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/current/index.php?manual=Batch_processing.html).

 In the next dialog, Hapmap, you can specify the populations that fit your dataset.
-Indeed, detected variants are annotated with a range of different data in this ready-to-use workflow, but for databases that provide data from more than one population as HapMap does, the populations relevant to the data set can be specified by the user (figure 17.4).
+Indeed, detected variants are annotated with a range of different data in this template workflow, but for databases that provide data from more than one population as HapMap does, the populations relevant to the data set can be specified by the user (figure 18.4).

 From the list that can be accessed by clicking on the plus symbol () you can choose the population that matches the population your samples are derived from.
 Please note that the populations available from the drop-down list can be specified with the Reference Data Manager found in the top right corner of the Workbench.